Tryliom/Visual-Functions/documentation/Examples/HelloWorld.md

 ﻿[Back](../MoreExamples.md)

 # Hello world
-Here we use functions to log "Hello world" in the console when the component is started.
+Here we use functions to log "Hello World" in the console when the component is started.

-Start by adding to your game object the component `FunctionOnStart`, then add the `Log` function to it from the button `Add function`.
+Start by adding to your game object the component `Function On Start`, then add the `Log` function to it from the button `Add function`.

-Then select the `Log` function and set the value to "Hello world".
+Then select the `Log` function and set the value to "Hello World".

 ![HelloWorld.png](../images/HelloWorld.png)